pggPL/TransformerEngine/docs/features/low_precision_training/custom_recipes/custom_recipes.rst

 **Limitations of Custom Recipes**

 Please note that recipes provided by the TE support many optimizations and fusions, and are polished for performance.
-We do not expose possibility of most of the optimizations and fusions with custom recipes.
+We do not expose the possibility of most of the optimizations and fusions with custom recipes.
 Thus, custom recipes are not expected to be as performant as the ones provided by the TE.